EmumbaOrg/docs-retail-solution-accelerator/docs/01-introduction/03-Azure-Cost.md

 !!! warning "The above costs are only estimates."

     The costs provided here are estimates based on running the solution accelerator using the provided configuration and are intended to provide general guidance about the costs associated with running the solution accelerator.
-Depending on deployment options, region selection, and data sizes, individual costs will vary.
+Depending on deployment options, region selection, and requests generated, individual costs will vary.